DougR22/test1/vi-cheat-sheet.md

 ## Replace
 ```
-:s/a/b      Replace first a with b (line)
+:s/a/b      Replace first a with b on current line
-:s/a/b/g    Replace all a on line
+:s/a/b/g    Replace all a on current line
 :%s/a/b/g   Replace all a in file
 ```